 Definitely all of the above! 🙂

 In the end, it was none of the above.
 A few weeks later, I walked to a nearby reserve and filmed a brief one-minute narrative.
 This turned out to be a more engaging way to visually occupy viewers than any screenshot of the app could ever have provided.
 An imperfect, unplanned moment of lost footing (a.k.a. clumsiness) also increased the value of this strategy, underlining once again the benevolent surprises that learning-by-doing can bring.
 And to reiterate the key point made earlier: just as the conclusion of this visual overlay made use of a Creative Commons licensed photograph, the original impetus for this little ‘story’ began with this very same photograph itself…

 Thinking out of the box isn’t always easy or immediate – and it’s usually not as drastic as the above example – but everyone can do it.
 Most importantly, when someone does find inspiration, their creativity will invariably inspire others – even if they never find out that this exchange took place.
 I see this in the online arena on what feels like a daily basis: blogs prompt blogging; interaction inspires interaction; collegiality gives rise to creativity.
 Inspiration can come from within, but something else may need to provoke it first.

-Tiff inspires me all the time, even when she does get confused about the box idea…
+Tiff inspires me all the time, even when she gets confused about the box idea…